 The Wetlands Trail Connector originates from its namesake, the Wetlands Trail.
 The Wetlands Trail is 9.5 miles from the Clark County Wetlands Nature Park to the last mile marker at the Wells Trail off Galleria Drive.
 (See my full-feature GoPro video on the Wetlands Trail.) https://amzn.to/2RbjFhu

 The Wetlands Connector originates at the “Y” where the Wells Trail begins and the Wetlands trail ends after crossing the bridge over the Las Vegas Wash.
-The Connector trail has two tunnels, one near the beginning and one at the end.
+The Connector trail also has two tunnels, one near the beginning and one at the end.
 The first one goes under Galleria Drive and the second tunnel goes under East Lake Mead Parkway culminating in the junction of Lake Mead Parkway Trail and River Mountains Loop Trail.
 Terrazza Park is the video starting point with vehicle and bicycle parking, restrooms, picnic tables, and shade.
-Find it in northeast Henderson at 1992 East Galleria Drive by Lake Las Vegas Parkway and the Henderson Fire Department Station 86.
-Mountain Lake Park at the end of the trail offers the same amenities at 1020 Golda Way (East Lake Mead Parkway near Calico Ridge).
+Also, you can find it in northeast Henderson at 1992 East Galleria Drive by Lake Las Vegas Parkway and the Henderson Fire Department Station 86.
+The Mountain Lake Park at the end of the trail also offers the same amenities at 1020 Golda Way (East Lake Mead Parkway near Calico Ridge).

-Bike Fitness Retreat- Wetlands Connector Trail
+Bike Fitness Retreat Camp- Wetlands Connector Trail

 biking challenge Henderson Bike trail Henderson trail watch bike handling skills Lake Mead Parkway trail River Mountains Bike Shop Henderson cyclists biking visitors